Matchers

 The list of available condition's matchers based on field and value types

-The valid matchers you can use in a condition or aggregation depend on the type of field on which you want to check the condition or perform the aggregation (e.g. you cannot check if a string such as a tag or an SKU code is greater than another).
+The valid matchers you can use in a condition or depend on the type of field on which you want to check the condition or perform the aggregation (e.g. you cannot check if a string such as a tag or an SKU code is greater than another).
 Some matchers (e.g. eq

 , gteq